jguamie/algorithms/README.md

 ### Mock Interviews
 Practicing with mock interviews is mandatory.
 I cannot stress this enough.
 LeetCode is incredible but the actual coding portion of an interview should only be about 15 minutes of a 45-minute Google interview.
 You're spending a lot of time talking through potential solutions and trade-offs before you start coding.
 After you're done coding, you need to walk us through test cases.
 You will not pass a difficult Google-level coding interview without interview practice and live feedback.
 If you are an experienced software engineer and a top performer at your current employer:
-* 20+ mock interviews are solid for getting hired at L4+.
+* At 20+ mock interviews, you have a very high chance of getting hired at L4+.
 At L5+, you are also required to succeed at [System Design interviews](https://github.com/jguamie/system-design).
-* 10- mock interviews is possible...
-You're relying on a lot of luck and even if you pass, you will most likely get hired at L-1.
+* At 10- mock interviews, you're relying on a lot of luck.
+Even if you pass, you will most likely get hired at L-1.

 Mock interview resources:
 * [Technical Mock Interview](https://www.techmockinterview.com/)